-Flying Squirrels?
+Flying squirrels?
 Do we have those here?

 We sure do.
 The southern flying squirrel is often referred to as the most common mammal no one in North Carolina knows about!
 The main reason you don’t see them is that they’re nocturnal, meaning they’re only active at night.
 They spend the majority of their time high up in the tree canopy.
-They are also much smaller and quieter than grey squirrels as well as solitary.
+They are also much smaller and quieter than grey squirrels as well as solitary much of the year.
 You might hear a rustling in the trees.
 You might see something move but never catch a clear sight of one.
-Like the grey squirrel, they love bird seed!.
+Like the grey squirrel, they love bird seed!
 If you spot one, it may be at the bird feeder after dark.
 They will also take up residence in bird houses.
 Flying squirrels are omnivores, eating acorns, mushrooms, fruits, flowers, and even animal carcasses, bird eggs and hatchlings.

 In colder months, flying squirrels form wintering colonies in tree cavities.
 They still move around, forage, and relieve themselves but activity is reduced as they spend time huddling together during lower temperatures.
 They’re adapted well to urban and rural human-inhabited areas, often choosing attics to winter in instead of trees.
 Up to 50 animals can be found in one wintering colony, though the number is commonly around 25.